 From leveraging consumer insights that drive personalisation, to implementing leaner inventory practices that make time for employees to provide out-of-this world customer experiences, data driven retail will be do or die in 2020.

 Retailers who continue to silo data as a result of multiple storage or collection methods will become irrelevant.
-The importance of centralized data analyzed strategically will be the foundation that supports every other trend, including our next point.
+The importance of centralised data analysed strategically will be the foundation that supports every other trend, including our next point.

 Data will Drive Personalisation in the Customer Experience